blue-yonder/tsfresh/docs/text/how_to_contribute.rst

     pytest tests/

+Documentation
+'''''''''''''

-or build the documentation with
+Build the documentation after installing as described above with

 .. code::